nfsi-canada/OBSW2025/TUTORIAL4/demo.md

 #### Back-azimuth panel

-Below we make a plot of all P receiver functions, filtered between 0.1 and 0.5 Hz, using 36 back-azimuth bins.
+Below we make a plot of all P receiver functions, filtered between 0.1 and 0.5 Hz, using 72 back-azimuth bins.
 We select RFs for which the raw waveform SNR is greater than 8 dB measured on the vertical component.
-We plot the RFs from -2. to +20 seconds following the zero-lag (i.e., P-wave arrival) time, stack all traces to produce an averaged RF, and normalize all traces to that of the stacks.
+We plot the RFs from 0. to +20 seconds following the zero-lag (i.e., P-wave arrival) time, stack all traces to produce an averaged RF, and normalize all traces to that of the stacks.

 ```
-rfpy_plot --snr=8 --bp=0.1,0.5 --nbaz=36 --normalize --trange=-2.,20.
+rfpy_plot --snr=5 --bp=0.1,0.5 --nbaz=72 --normalize --stacked --trange=0.,20.
 FN07A.pkl
 ```

-This reproduces Figure 10b in Audet (2016).
+This approximately reproduces Figure 10b in Audet (2016).
+Small details may differ due to the use of different window lengths and pre-processing, etc.

 #### Slowness panel

-Now let’s make a plot of all P receiver functions, this time sorted by slowness using 20 bins.
-Instead
+Now let’s make a plot of all P receiver functions, this time sorted by slowness using 40 bins.

 ```
-rfpy_plot --snr=8 --bp=0.1,0.5 --nslow=20 --normalize --trange=-2.,20.
+rfpy_plot --snr=5 --bp=0.1,0.5 --nslow=40 --normalize --stacked --trange=0.,20.
 FN07A.pkl
 ```